Getting Things Done - GTD

 avatar

-Commented almost 9 years ago Amy
+Commented over 9 years ago Amy

 I agree.
 Making that split really changes how many items I need to look at.
 The Weekly Review has always been the weak link in my GTD practices.
 I'm hoping using this tip will help me complete my reviews each week.